rickb777/goscrape2/README.md

   --output OUTPUT, -o OUTPUT
                          output directory to write files to --concurrency CONCURRENCY, -c CONCURRENCY
-                         the number of concurrent downloads (ignored unless --throttle is zero) [default: 1] --depth DEPTH, -d DEPTH
+                         the number of concurrent downloads [default: 1] --depth DEPTH, -d DEPTH
                          download depth limit, 0 for unlimited [default: 10] --imagequality IMAGEQUALITY, -q IMAGEQUALITY
-                         image quality reduction, 0 to disable re-encoding --timeout TIMEOUT, -t TIMEOUT
+                         image quality reduction, 0 to disable re-encoding, maximum 99 --timeout TIMEOUT, -t TIMEOUT
                          time limit (with units, e.g. 1s) for each HTTP request to connect and read the response [default: 30s]
-  --retrydelay RETRYDELAY
+  --loopdelay LOOPDELAY
-                         initial delay used when retrying any download (with units, e.g. 1s) [default: 5s] --throttle THROTTLE    minimum delay used between any two downloads (with units, e.g. 1s) [default: 0s] --tries TRIES, -n TRIES
+                         delay (with units, e.g. 1s) used between any two downloads [default: 0s] --retrydelay RETRYDELAY
+                         initial delay (with units, e.g. 1s) used when retrying any download; this adds to the loop delay and grows exponentially when retrying [default: 10s]
+  --laxage LAXAGE        adds to the 'expires' timestamp specified by the origin server, or creates one if absent; if the origin is too conservative, this helps when doing successive runs [default: 0s]
+  --tries TRIES, -n TRIES
                          the number of tries to download each file if the server gives a 5xx error [default: 1] --serve SERVE, -s SERVE